-Despite the glimmering names of stars, “Hot Ones” would be nothing without Sean Evans, the show’s fantastic interviewer and host.
+Despite the lineup of gargantuan stars, “Hot Ones” would be nothing without Sean Evans, the show’s fantastic interviewer and host.
 Evans is a terrific conversationalist who fully engages every guest.
 He is an active listener who is patient with his interviewees and is very respectful of the wide variety of perspectives he runs into on his show.

 For instance, in Season 6, much of Natalie Portman’s interview consisted of promoting her film about the state of factory farming in America, “Eating Animals.”
 And, although many would consider Evans a meat connoisseur, he was more than open to giving Portman a stage to present some of her arguments against the meat industry.
 Since the series’ audience consists of many kinds of meat-lovers, it was particularly commendable of “Hot Ones” to incorporate guests who actively question America’s meat industry, despite the risk of off-putting their audience.

 How did Portman eat wings if she’s a vegetarian?
 “Hot Ones” provided the actress with vegan wings for her challenge, just as they have for guests Russel Brand and Ricky Gervais in the past.
 Evans is also polite enough to eat vegan with them.

 Another amazing characteristic Evans possesses is his ability to maintain composure despite eating every single spicy wing alongside his contestants.
 From question one to question 10 he is rarely phased by the increasing hotness of the wings, and he delivers questions consistently throughout.